 The syntax of SELECT is relatively complex.
-This section describes the SIMPLE SELECT syntax.
+This section describes the syntax of SIMPLE SELECT.

 Purpose